What Is Welding?

 GTAW (Gas Tungsten Arc Welding) is extremely versatile, but it is one of the more difficult welding techniques to learn, and Lincoln Electric TIG welders are skilled individuals.
 TIG welding requires two hands.
 One hand feeds rods while the other hand holds the TIG torch.

 This torch creates heat and arc, which is used for welding most conventional metals, including aluminum, steel, nickel alloys, copper alloys, cobalt, and titanium.
-These are one of the most commons types of welding.
+These are one of the most common types of welding.

 It is a type of arc welding that uses a continuous wire called electrodes.
 You also use shielding gas that flows through the welding gun& protects it from contamination.